vito.

 lucide / stroked

 Uniform 2px stroke.
 Hollow.
-Geometric.
 Correct.
 Generic.
 Could sit in any product.

 vito · phosphor fill